-Here’s where data analytics comes in.
-Increasingly, fashion retailers are using data analytics as a twin-edged weapon – to keep up with the latest trends and client demands, and to predict what the weather would be down the line to design “suitable seasonal clothing”.
+Here’s where predictive data analytics comes in for fashion, weather industry.
+Increasingly, fashion retailers are using predictive data analytics as a twin-edged weapon – to keep up with the latest trends and client demands, and to predict what the weather would be down the line to design “suitable seasonal clothing”.

 A report in the Independent last month spoke of some big names hiring climatologists to help predict what the seasons might have in “store”.
 The Fashion Institute of Technology in New York, for example, has even launched a new course called, “Predictive Analytics for Planning and Forecasting: Case Studies with Weatherization.”